chmod222/nimrodot/README.md

 This project is a work in progress implementation / proof of concept of the Godot 4 GDExtension API.

-Note that this is not yet usable for actual development.
+Be aware that this is not yet usable for actual development unless you are prepared to live with a very much moving target until all the pieces have fallen into place.

 ## Status:
   - [x] Library initialization / deinitialization hooks